aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 An important methodological distinction in the discipline of AI is represented by the traditional one made between "Symbolic" or "Good Old Fashioned AI" (GOFAI), versus "Sub-Symbolic" AI.
 The rationale behind this nomenclature stems from "old" AI's reliance on explicit human-readable symbols and formal logic notation, rather than the more numerical and statistical methods of "new" AI.

-Symbolic AI, as we said, represents the older and more traditional approach; it is typically associated to First Order Logic (FOL), to Knowledge Bases (KBs) and to Expert Systems, and has seen a period of flourishing during the birth of AI and in the 1980s during the hayday of Expert Systems.
+Symbolic AI, as we said, represents the older and more traditional approach; it is typically associated to First Order Logic (FOL), to Knowledge Bases (KBs) and to Expert Systems, and has seen a period of flourishing during the birth of AI and in the 1980s during the heyday of Expert Systems.

-Sub-symbolic AI, while tracing its origins back to such early works as Frank Rosenblatt's "perceptron", has been slower at achieving vast adoption; it is now enjoying a new period of popularity, with the advent and perfection of such techniques that harness the power of neural networks such as Machine Learning (ML), and "Deep" Learning (which "just" means using neural nets with a larger number of layers).
+Sub-symbolic AI, while tracing its origins back to such early works as Frank Rosenblatt's (1928-1971) "perceptron" , has been slower at achieving vast adoption; it is now enjoying a new period of popularity, with the advent and perfection of such techniques that harness the power of neural networks such as Machine Learning (ML), and "Deep" Learning (which "just" means using neural nets with a larger number of layers).

 === Symbolic: pros and cons